 - A Bible you are willing to mark in.
 I recommend having a Bible you use just for study and marking.

-Or, you can print out an observation worksheet of John chapter 1.
-An observation worksheet is simply the chapter printed out on a sheet of paper, double spaced, so you have room to mark and make notes.
+Or, you can print out the scriptures for John chapter 1.
 Watch this video where I show you how to print out an observation worksheet.

 - 4-5 Different colored pencils or colored ball-point pens for marking the scriptures (I’ll explain this more in the study guide).